awsdocs/aws-systems-manager-user-guide/doc_source/fleet.md

 + Perform a variety of common systems administration tasks without having to manually connect to your managed nodes\.
 + Manage nodes running on multiple platforms from a single unified console\.
 + Manage nodes running different operating systems from a single unified console\.
-+ Manage ECS containers from a single unified console\.
 + Improve the efficiency of your systems administration\.

 ## What are the features of Fleet Manager?<a name="fleet-features"></a>